 --early-plugin-load option to

-name the plugin library file.
-For example, on platforms where
+name the plugin library file that contains it.
+For example, on

 In MySQL 5.7.11, the default